pfwd/cv/README.md

 ## Work History

-### 2016 - Present Contractor at The E Cancer Global Foundation
+### 2016 - Present | Contractor at The E Cancer Global Foundation
 PHP Contractor, programming teacher, Software architect

-Architecting and developing the e-cancer web platform which includes an API, CMS, Public website, Micro sites and e-learning system
+Architecting and developing a rebuild of the e-cancer web platform which includes an API, CMS, public website and e-learning system
+Also teaching HTML to Cancer Intelligence employees.

+The legacy platform was over 14 years old and running PHP 5.5.
+It was my job to upgrade this to PHP 7.2 on a new AWS infrastructure with a new frontend and API layer

+During this time I was also building Microsites for the cancer research industry.
+Most of the sites have been built using Concrete5 or Symfony

-Also teaching HTML to Cancer Intelligence employees Daily technology used PHP (Symfony), MYSQL, AWS, Docker, Linux, Symfony2, JavaScript, CSS, HTML
+Daily technology used: PHP (Symfony), MYSQL, AWS (SQS, Lambda, EC2), Docker, Linux, Symfony2, JavaScript, CSS and HTML

-### 2017 - 2018  Contractor at FS4S (Financial Services For Schools)
+### 2017 - 2018 | Contractor at FS4S (Financial Services For Schools)
 [FS4S](http://www.fs4s.co.uk)

 Building the frontend website in Wordpress

-### 2016 - 2018 Contractor at Kloc Digital Solutions
+### 2016 - 2018 | Contractor at Kloc Digital Solutions
 [Kloc Digital Solutions](https://kloc.co.uk)

 Building a mobile app, API and CMS for Above the Line security which is used in connection with Disney, Pixar and other media companies.
 Helped build the CMS/API in Laravel and built the app in JavaScript for Android and iPhone

-Daily technology used PHP (Laravel), Appcelerator (AlloyJS), Android, iOS
+Daily technology used: PHP (Laravel), JavaScript (Appcelerator, AlloyJS), Android, iOS

-### 2016 - 2017  Contractor at Agrantec
+### 2016 - 2017 | Contractor at Agrantec
 [Agrantec](https://agrantec.com)

-Building web apps in Javascript for use on Android and iPhone devices Daily technology used AlloyJs
+Building web apps in Javascript for use on Android and iPhone devices.
+Helping web team upgrade projects to Symfony 3

+Daily technology used: JavaScript (AlloyJs) and PHP (Symfony)

-### 2012 - 2016  Senior PHP Developer at Agrantec
+### 2012 - 2016 | Senior PHP Developer at Agrantec
 Remote Position.
 Self motivated working at home but within a remote team.
 Using Slack, Skype, Jira, Trello and Google Hangouts as collaboration tools.
 Mobile Development using Appcelerator
 Building Food Traceability systems using DynamoDB, AWS, Linux, Javascript and PHP (Symfony 2 and composer)

 Built [sortedfood.com](http://sortedfood.com) (Both frontend and API)

-### 2010 - 2012 Senior PHP Developer at Fasthosts
+### 2010 - 2012 | Senior PHP Developer at Fasthosts
 [Fasthosts](https://www.fasthosts.co.uk)

 Writing Technical specifications and conducting project analysis for control panel development.

 Acting as project lead for small to medium sized projects that are developed in a team of five web developers.
 Being a lesion for other departments such as the User Interface team and Quality Assurance team.

+Daily technology used: PHP (Zend) and JavaScript (jQuery)

-### 2008 - 2010  Web Applications Developer at Redder
+### 2008 - 2010 |  Web Applications Developer at Redder
 [Redder](https://redder.space)

 Lead programmer working with freelancers and other developers to create a video upload and private/public voting sites.